johanik/johanik/README.md

 - 👋 Hi, I’m hanik
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mathematical optimization, data analysis
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me johdnik@naver.com
+- 📫 How to reach me mail - johanik@naver.com

 <!---
 johanik/johanik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.